-Paid paternity leave is the first precondition for fathers to engage in care responsibilities.
-The Rapporteur decided, however, to introduce a level of flexibility for the take-up of paternity leave giving fathers a possibility to use this right within the first year after birth or adoption: more fathers will be likely to take the leave as some men might not be sufficiently confident in taking care of a child just after birth.
+&lt;sup>5 Studies show that paternity leave is a condition for further engagement of fathers in care responsibilities, for example, in the form of parental leave take up but also in terms of their general involvement in child rearing: Linda Haas & C. Philip Hwang (2008) The Impact of Taking Parental Leave on Fathers' Participation In Childcare And Relationships With Children: Lessons from Sweden, Community, Work & Family, 11:1, 85-104, DOI: 10.1080/13668800701785346 paternity leave giving fathers a possibility to use this right within the first year after birth or adoption: more fathers will be likely to take the leave as some men might not be sufficiently confident in taking care of a child just after birth.
 Still, the Rapporteur decided to maintain the preference for the take-up of paternity leave at the occasion of birth or adoption, as evidence shows that father-child bonding happens most efficiently at that early stage.
 As for the carers' leave, the Rapporteur views it as a welcome response to the problem of aging population since care responsibilities are not limited just to childcare.